Toward Efficient Influence Function: Dropout as a Compression Tool: Experiments

 \subsubsection{Large-Scale Settings}

-We now evaluate our approach for data attribution in billion-parameter models, using Pythia-1.4B and Pythia-6.9B \citep{biderman2023pythia}.\ For Pythia-1.4B, we perform data attribution on a subset of OpenWebText (OWT) \citep{gokaslan2019openwebtext} with 2,000 training and 200 testing text sample.\ For Pythia-6.9B, we use a heterogeneous dataset with six sources, including CNN daily mail, math reasoning, wikisql, java code, and others, using 10,700 training and 300 testing samples.\
+We now evaluate our approach for data attribution in billion-parameter models, using Pythia-1.4B and Pythia-6.9B~\citep{biderman2023pythia}.\ For Pythia-1.4B, we perform data attribution on a subset of OpenWebText (OWT)~\citep{gokaslan2019openwebtext} with 2,000 training and 200 testing text sample.\ For Pythia-6.9B, we use a heterogeneous dataset with six sources, including CNN daily mail, math reasoning, wikisql, java code, and others, using 10,700 training and 300 testing samples.

-In both cases, we fully fine-tune the model and then remove the top-$k$ percent most influential data from the training dataset and retrain the model.\ A larger performance drop indicates a more effective method for data attribution.\ Notably, the gradients used in the computation of influence function is the same size as the model itself.\ This makes most of gradient-based data attribution methods, including \texttt{Hessian-free}, impractical for billion-scale models, due to limited resources.\ Therefore, we evaluate only the methods feasible under our setup: \texttt{Random}, \texttt{LOGRA} with $r_{\text{in}} = r_{\text{out}} = \sqrt{r}=64$, and \texttt{Dropout} with $r=128$.\
+In both cases, we fully fine-tune the model and then remove the top-$k$ percent most influential data from the training dataset and retrain the model.\ A larger performance drop indicates a more effective method for data attribution.
+Notably, the gradients used in the computation of influence function is the same size as the model itself.
+This makes most gradient-based methods, including \texttt{Hessian-free}, impractical for billion-scale models due to the prohibitive resources required to store $O(d)$ per-example gradients.
+Therefore, we evaluate only the methods feasible under our setup: \texttt{Random Ranking}, \texttt{LOGRA} with $r_{\text{in}} = r_{\text{out}} = \sqrt{r}=64$, and \texttt{Dropout} with $r=128$.

-\textbf{Results. }Table~\ref{Table: Pythia 1.4B retrain} presents the retraining results for Pythia 1.4B and Table~\ref{Table: Pythia 6.9B retrain} for Pythia 6.9B.\ We should realize that when the training dataset becomes large, the marginal contribution of each individual data point diminishes.\ As a result, removing a small subset of data has only a marginal impact on the model's performance when fine-tuning Pythia 6.9B on over ten thousands of text samples.\ Nonetheless, our method still shows slightly better results under these conditions.\
+\textbf{Results. }\Cref{Table_Pythia_1_4B_retrain} presents the retraining results for Pythia 1.4B and \Cref{Table_Pythia_6_9B_retrain} for Pythia 6.9B.
+We should realize that when the training dataset becomes large, the marginal contribution of each individual data point diminishes.
+As a result, removing a small subset of data has only a marginal impact on the model's performance when fine-tuning Pythia 6.9B on over ten thousands of text samples.
+Nonetheless, our method still shows slightly better results under these conditions.